ytyukhova/Course-project-Data-Cleaning/The codebook YT.md

 ### 3. General files
 'README.txt' General information about the project.

 'features_info.txt': Shows information about the variables used on the feature vector.

 'features.txt': List of all features.

 'activity_labels.txt': Links the class labels with their activity name.

 ## 2. Summary of transformations
 The step-by-step process with comments is provided in the run_analysis.R script.
 1. Inertial signals (18) files were excluded, since they were not a part of the task.
 2. Loaded the remaining 6 files into R (3 for the test data set and 3 for the train data set).
-3. They were combined into one single data set with renamed columns using features.txt.
+3. Six files from step 2 were combined into one single data set with renamed columns using features.txt.
 4. Only the measurements on the mean and standard deviation for each measurement were extracted.
 A total of 66 measurements. meanFreq measurements were not included.
 5. Values in the column with activity codes (1-6) were renamed with descriptive names from activity_labels.txt.
 6. All columns were renamed with descriptive names.